nefla/avalonbox/README.md

 # avalonbox

-> A simple lightbox solution in vanilla js.
+> A simple lightbox solution in vanilla JS.

 ## Install